RaphHaddad/blog/content/post/migrations-dacpacs.md

 If you answered 'yes' to most of the above, then you should consider taking a migration approach.

-- Am I reliant on stored procedures?
+- Am I reliant on stored procedures that need validation and testing?
 - Is the database used by several applications?
 - Will I need to tune database indexes?
 - Do I want greater control and visiblity of data types and relationships?